Submit Your Images - Get a 40% Off Coupon!

 - Sunlight can be very beneficial and if you can expose your face to the sun for several minutes every day, this will help.
 Do not add any sunblock as this will undo the good and put unwanted toxins back into the skin.

-- Keep any make up to the minimum which should always be carefully removed at night.
-Such make up should be water based and not contain any petroleum or oil products.
+- Keep any make up to the minimum and always carefully remove at night.
+Make up should be water based and not contain any petroleum or oil products.

 - OTC and prescription products are available to treat acne but these can be harsh on the skin while a natural product is safer and gentler and equally effective.